Daily coordinator for questions and administrative issues: G.C. van der Velden MSc

 Knowing and understanding of the legal, ethical and biological facts and principles that need to be considered for humane use and care of laboratory animals and research involving animals.
 Students will have gained awareness of factors that direct or indirectly may impact birds’ behaviour and welfare in the laboratory or during experiments.
 After completion of the course, students will possess basic knowledge of the developmental, anatomical, physiological and behavioral characteristics, genetic modification, and research applications of bird species and will have been familiarised with the monitoring tools to recognize symptoms of fear, pain, discomfort and disease in birds.
 Knowledge of methods of handling and procedures on birds and requirements for husbandry.

 Under strict supervision of licensed personnel, the student is allowed to perform basic procedures on laboratory or wild bird species.
-The course includes all aspects of a species-specific module (a certificate will be provided).
+The course includes all aspects of a species-specific module.
+Therefore a species specific bird certificate will be provided when you have been present at all compulsory lectures and passed the exam.
+This certificate in combination with a successful completion of an animal experimentation course (article 9 course) provides the legally required licence to design procedures and projects for birds.

 14 February 2022 – 25 February 2022